Hotel Style Masala Dosa Recipe – Perfect Crispy & Golden Dosa

 Let us know in the comments below!

-The South Indian dish Masala Dosa is delicious, crispy and popular all over the world.
 It is special and extremely delicious as the golden dosa has spicy potato stuffing.
 Its flavor and aromatic spices make it a great addition to breakfast or a light meal.

 Try this Masala Dosa recipe if you want to make restaurant-like delicious and crispy dosa at home.
 Coconut chutney, tomato chutney and hot sambar enhance its taste.